 - Portal points: 2,347 Membership Rewards points (worth $51.65)

 So if you agree with our points valuation, you’ll see that we saved $394.96 by using the right credit card and shopping portal and purchasing our MacBook Pro from the right reseller.
 Not too bad for just a few minutes of work!

-In this article, we showed you how to find the best deals on Apple products and earn the most points and miles possible in the process.
+In this article, we showed you how to find the best deals on Apple products, the best credit card to use for your purchase, and how to identify a shopping portal to earn the most points and miles possible in the process.
 Follow the steps in this article and you’ll undoubtedly get the best deal on your next Apple purchase.

 Remember, you can follow the steps we’ve outlined for non-business purchases, too!
 Keep this in mind when buying a computer for personal use or as a gift.